LuxoftSDL/sdl_core_guides/docs/Developer Documentation/Logger/index.md

 }
 ```

-SDL Core part will give pointer to logger singleton to the plugin so that plugin shared lib could initialize `Logger::instance` with the same pointer as core part.
+SDL Core part will pass pointer to logger singleton to the plugin so that plugin shared lib could initialize `Logger::instance` with the same pointer as core part.

 ## Logger detailed design :

-Each component creates `logger_` variable via macro.
+Each source file creates `logger_` variable via macro `SDL_CREATE_LOG_VARIABLE`.
 This variable is actually a string with component name of the logger.
 Some logger implementations (like log4cxx) may have separate suverity or destanation rules for each component.

-Logger macroses used to create such variable in each source file where logging is required.

 SDL implements all info required for log message :